Kotlin/KEEP/proposals/KEEP-0456-equals.md

 inheritors of a sealed hierarchy define a strict equality (either explicitly, or using compiler-generated methods), it should suggest defining an abstract `equals` operator in the common parent.

+### In the future: nicer syntax

+We acknowledge that the syntax proposed in this document is not the best.
+For example, this annotation introduces a smart cast — a power usually reserved for modifiers and expressions.
+However, the design and its benefits are clear, so we prefer to have an (experimental) implementation while working on the syntax.

 ## Alternative models